achtnullzwei/Doorman/docs/en/changelog/firmware.md

   This change simplifies dashboard integration and delivers a more consistent, intuitive experience.

 - **Use Light Entity instead of Button for Hallway Light**
-  The `Turn on the light` button have been replaced by the `Hallway Light` light entity.
+  The `Turn on the light` button has been replaced by the `Hallway Light` light entity.
   You can now use the `light.turn_on` action in Home Assistant to turn on the hallway light.
 This change simplifies dashboard integration and delivers a more consistent, intuitive experience.

 - **Extended Ring to Open to Apartment Doorbells**